-I admired Batman Begins primarily because it rejuvenated a tired superhero franchise with a first-rate cast and an entirely new look and feel for the characters.
-Its sequel, The Dark Knight, was so strong because, well, it had The Joker.
-One of the most iconic villains in pop culture, brought to life by Heath Ledger's sensational performance.
-(Even if the… read more!
+I admired Batman Begins because it rejuvenated a tired superhero franchise with a first-rate cast and an entirely new look and feel for the characters.
+Its sequel The Dark Knight was so strong because, well, it had the Joker – one of the most iconic villains in pop culture brought to life by Heath Ledger's sensational performance.
+(Even if the actor had… read more!

 When I was 18 years old, I felt compelled to go watch Terence Davies' first feature, Distant Voices, Still Lives, on the basis of one incredible slow-motion shot that I saw on TV.
 I was disappointed that the rest of the film was not nearly so visually unique, and found the whole thing artful but rather miserable.
 I have avoided… read more!

 Tarantino's latest revenge fantasy seems, at first blush, to one-up the audacity of its predecessor Inglourious Basterds.
 Instead of Jews taking on the Nazis and winning, here we have an escaped slave (Jamie Foxx) taking on Southern slave owners and winning.
 But let's talk about audacity for a second.
 The plot of Basterds literally rewrote history.
 In comparison, Django Unchained… read more!